SATIRE

 Tourism Concerns

-As the city’s proposed slogan reads:
+As the city’s proposed slogan puts it:

 Marco Island — Turning Waste into Wealth, One Pound at a Time.